poiyomi/PoiyomiDocs/changelog/2025-06-26-poiyomi-toon-9.2.53-changelog.md

 tags: [shader, vrchat, updates, update]
 ---

-This update introduces support for the upcoming VRC Light Volumes 2.0 update.
+This update introduces initial support for the upcoming VRC Light Volumes 2.0 update.
 The Toon version is now available in the VCC Repository, GitHub, and on BOOTH.

 ### Improvements & Fixes
-- Support for VRC Light Volumes v2.0.0.
+- Initial support for VRC Light Volumes v2.0.0.
 - Fixed a shadow pass bug breaking d4rk Avatar Optimizer.

 ### Known Issues